openforis/fra-platform/server/definitions/en/tad.md

 Explanatory notes

 1. Specifically includes: short rotation plantation for wood, fibre and energy.
 2. Specifically excludes: forest planted for protection or ecosystem restoration.
-3. Specifically excludes: Forest established through planting or seeding which at stand maturity resembles or will resemble natural forest.
+3. Specifically excludes: Forest established through planting or seeding which at stand maturity resembles or will resemble naturally regenerating forest.

 ### OTHER PLANTED FOREST

 > **Planted forest** which is not classified as **plantation forest**.

-## 1c Annual forest area loss, gain and net change
+## 1c Annual forest expansion, deforestation and net change

 ### FOREST EXPANSION